madtomic/Maintenance-Manager--CB-Plugin/README.md

 Maintenance is a simple plugin which makes maintenances times on your server way more easier.

-This is my first plugin and I don't know very well Bukkit API for the moment but don't care, I'll make updates and improve the plugin!
+I want to make it the best maintenance plugin for Bukkit so I'll do the maximum of myself to make frequent updates and add a maximum of stable features.

 ##Features: